 The EN 15804+A1 environmental impact indicator results have been included to enable comparison to the previously published EPD, as well as backwards comparability for sustainability rating tools.
-The previous EPD for hot rolled coil, published in 2015, included only a single result for the 'average' steel composition (across all steel grades produced).
-In this EPD, the results have been split by steel grade group to provide more specific and accurate information.
-Each grade group (i.e. Low carbon, Medium carbon and Alloyed steel), represents the production-weighted average of a number of similar specific grades of steel, and is representative for those grades.
+The previous EPD for welded beams and columns, published in 2015, contained results for the 'average' steel composition (across all steel grades produced at Port Kembla Steelworks).
+In this EPD, the results for welded beams and columns are specific to the steel grades used to make welded beams and columns, i.e. 'Alloyed' steel.
+The 'Alloyed' steel grade group represents the production-weighted average of a number of similar specific grades of steel, and is representative for those grades.

-When comparing the results for the new representative steel grade groups with the previous EPD results for 'average' steel, the Low carbon steel shows global warming potential reduction of 7.5%, while the Medium carbon steel has decreased by 5.6% and the Alloyed steels have reduced by just over 1.3%.
-When comparing the current average steel composition, across all steel grades, with the previous average steel results from 2015, it shows a reduction of 5.8%.
-All indicators show the same trend with the Low carbon steels having the greatest reductions followed by Medium carbon steels.

-Significant decreases were seen for all steel grade groups for acidification (27% - 36%), eutrophication (35% - 40%), photochemical oxidation creation (24% - 27%), and abiotic depletion of fossil fuels (13% - 18%).
+When the results for the Alloyed steel grades are compared with the previous EPD results for 'average' steel, across all steel grades produced at Port Kembla Steelworks, Alloyed steel shows a global warming potential reduction of 3.5% relative to the previous average.
+When comparing the current average steel composition, across all steel grades produced at Port Kembla, with the previous average steel results from 2015, it shows a reduction of 7.6%.
+All indicators show the same trend.
+Significant decreases were seen for acidification (26%), eutrophication (34%), photochemical oxidation creation (27%), and abiotic depletion of fossil fuels (16%).
 The decreases for acidification, eutrophication and photochemical oxidation creation are largely due to a change in modelling of the transport of raw materials to better reflect the mode of transport actually used.

-The ADPE impacts showed significant reductions for the Low carbon steels (42%) and Medium carbon steels (24%).
-The Alloyed steels results are over three times higher than the original EPD.
+The ADPE impact results for Alloyed steel are over two times higher than the original EPD.
 This is expected since the alloys that have greatest contribution to this indicator are predominantly used in the Alloyed steels.

-ODP results decreased by >99% for all steel grade groups due to updates to the background datasets.
+ODP results decreased by >99% due to updates to the background datasets.